JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 ###Introduction###
 We have chosen YANG as the primary modeling and API definition language for config data in JUNOS IQ.
-Here is diagram from Bruno's [iq-platform-architecture-specification](https://junipernetworks.sharepoint.com/teams/cto/JunosIQ/JunosIQArch/docs/iq-platform-architecture-specification---22-dec-2014---v8.docx):
+This document focuses on using YANG to define data model for the IQ services with IF-MAP semantics.
+Here is architecture diagram from JUNOS IQ architecture document ([iq-platform-architecture-specification](https://junipernetworks.sharepoint.com/teams/cto/JunosIQ/JunosIQArch/docs/iq-platform-architecture-specification---22-dec-2014---v8.docx)):
 ![](https://github.com/JSpaceTeam/JSpaceTeam.github.io/raw/master/images/js-yang-model/DataModelDrivenInterface.png)

-This document focuses on using YANG to define data model for the IQ services with IF-MAP semantics.

 ###Leveraging Contrail Config Node Infrastructure###
+As stated in the JUNOS IQ architecture document, we are leveraging Contrail as the starting point for JUNOS IQ service-oriented-architecture (SOA).
+Here is one design of IQ service that leverages Contrail config node infrastructure, including Contrail IF-MAP data model compiler.

 ![](https://github.com/JSpaceTeam/JSpaceTeam.github.io/raw/master/images/js-yang-model/iq_contrail.png)
 ###Contrail IF-MAP Data Model Semantics###